 It’s official, January is a hard month.
-With the continued dark nights and days, it’s no surprise that they call today ‘Blue Monday’.
+With the continued dark mornings and freezing temperatures it’s no surprise that they call today ‘Blue Monday’.

 After the long Christmas break, most of us are still coming down from a turkey and mince pie fuelled high with a crash.
 With ‘new year, new start’ messages popping up everywhere, many of us look to check in with our current career situation.